 awards that honor service above self

-The awards were first presented by the membership of the New York Southern Society, co-founded by former U.S. President Grover Cleveland.
+The awards were first presented by the membership of the New York Southern Society, co-founded by Mr. Sullivan.
+The awards were created to honor Mr. Sullivan after his death, by a committee of the NYSS including, former U.S. President Grover Cleveland.

-The awards recognize college students and members of the college community who have demonstrated noble character and acted as humble servants, placing service to others before self-interest.
+The awards recognize college students and members of the college community who have noble character and act as humble servants, placing service to others before self-interest.

-At many Sullivan Foundation partner schools, the awards are considered the most prestigious awards bestowed upon students.
+The Sullivan Awards, the only national collegiate service awards, are considered the most prestigious awards bestowed upon students.

 Typically awarded to graduating seniors, student recipients are honored for their service to the campus community and the community at large.